rlogiacco/BatterySense/README.md

 The values of R1 and R2 determine the `voltage ratio` parameter for this library: for information about this value refer to the section below.

 ### Higher than 5V, activated on demand
-Batteries are a precious resource and you want to prolonge their life as much as you can so, deplenish your batttery to determine its capacity is not desireable.
+Batteries are a precious resource and you want to prolong their life as much as you can so, deplenish your battery to determine its capacity is not desirable.

 As a consequence of connecting the battery terminals through two resistors we are drawing some energy out of the battery: for a 9V battery and 1k Ohm for R1 and R2 you will be adding a constant 4.5mA current consumption to your circuit.
-Not a huge amount, but definitely not desiderable.
+Not a huge amount, but definitely not desirable.

 If you have an unused pin on your Arduino it will be easy to limit this additional current consumption to be drawn only when needed: during battery measurement.
 We will be turning the `activation pin` HIGH during battery measurement so that the voltage divider will be disconnected most of the time: